-Describe how the plan expands habitat corridors or complexes and/or addresses habitat fragmentation:
+Describe how the proposal expands habitat corridors or complexes and/or addresses habitat fragmentation:

-The scoring criteria include linking with existing easements to expand protected riparian corridors.
+The scoring criteria include linking with existing easements or fee-title lands to expand protected riparian corridors/complexes.
 The scoring criteria also award points to parcels with rare natural features identified in the MBS GIS layer.
+Fee-title acquisitions that guard against future development and habitat fragmentation are prioritized.